chr15m/sitefox/README.md

   (auth/save-user user))
 ```

-If you want to create a new table it is useful to key it on the user's uuid which you can obtain with `(:id user)`.
+If you want to create a new table it is useful to key it on the user's uuid which you can obtain with `(aget user "id")`.

 See the [authentication example](https://github.com/chr15m/sitefox/tree/main/examples/authentication) for more detail.